Alisaddique/Automatic-Machine-Fault-Detection-Recognition/README.md

 ## License

--This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).